zygos/wd-material/material/3-frameworks/3-rest-api/2-query-builders.md

 ## Review the provided solution (2 hours)

-If you are struggling with completing at least a few of the previous exercises, we recommend visiting open sessions or directly asking for help from your peers.
+If you are struggling with completing at least a few of the previous exercises, we recommend **visiting open sessions** or **directly asking for help from your peers**.
 Your goal is not to arrive at a great solution, but to learn how to use the tools and practices we have introduced.

 Once you are ready to check out how you could level up your solution, you can check out the provided solution.
-This time, we added a few more intermediate functions and patterns to the solution that we would not expect you to come up with on your own.
+This time, we have provided two solutions:

+- [Basic solution](https://drive.google.com/file/d/1B6g-0SyVMtJf65sqTZMfXRWNT-8udUBh/view?usp=drive_link) that should be around the level of what you could come up with after completing the exercises.
+It has some limitations, but it gets the job done.
-**This is not a solution that we expect you to come up with.** We assume that you managed to arrive at something, maybe not working how you would like or maybe it is ugly and relies on various hacks to get it to work.
-That is fine.
+- [Advanced solution](https://drive.google.com/file/d/1cyP28PAOP0Z5Bj2wJOl7AeOIo1E81wVf/view?usp=drive_link) that is a more polished version of the basic solution.
+It includes additional middleware and higher order functions that simplify our controllers. **This is not a solution that we expect you to come up with.**

 Part of the learning process is to be able to compare your solution to a more experienced developer's solution.
 You can use this solution to compare your implementation and see if there is anything you could apply to your code.